Shuffle/detection-parser/README.md

 ## To-do

 Works on most platforms.
 The power of heimdall should shine when you have a lot of emails to process but you want to write simple code that is also fast.

+- [ ] Add support for outlook API result
+- [ ] Add support for gmail API result
+- [ ] Make setup.py pull the right binary during install instead of having everything in the repo.